UN-OCHA/hpc-actions/README.md

       * Run the docker build
       * Fetch the git tag to check the git tree hash has not been changed *(this will only happen with rapid concurrent pushes)*
-      * Push the image to DockerHub, using the version as the tag
+      * Push the image to AWS ECR, using the version as the tag
     * If there is
       * get the git tree sha that was used to build the image from the docker metadata
       * check that the git tree-sha of image matches the current tree-sha